Microsoft’s Marketing Mix (4P) Analysis

 A Microsoft exhibition in Taipei, 2009.
-Microsoft Corporation’s marketing mix (4Ps) shows reforms and strategic change in products, prices, places, and promotion activities to improve the computer hardware and software business.
+Microsoft’s marketing mix (4Ps) shows reforms and strategic change in products, prices, places, and promotion to improve the online services, consumer electronics, and computer hardware and software business.
 (Photo: Public Domain)

 Microsoft started as a software developer.
-However, the business has since grown to include an increasing variety of products, as shown in this element of the marketing mix.
-Microsoft categorizes its products, also known as the product mix, as follows:
+However, the business has since grown to include an increasing variety of products, as shown in its product mix.
+The product categories in Microsoft’s marketing mix are as follows:

 1. Devices